M-Ankitha/weather-app-ast/README.md

+Features of the project:-

 The weather app is designed using HTML, CSS, and Javascript.
-The weather location is fetched from the open weather API.
+The weather data is fetched from the open weather API.
 Enter the city name in the input location field to fetch the weather condition of that city.
 Also, you can know the weather conditions by clicking on use current location.
-You can also know the wind, maximum and minimum temperature, humidity, and 5-day forecast.
-If you enter the wrong location or any wrong info, it throws an alert saying no coordinates are found.
+It provides dynamic weather data like temp, min-max temp, etc.
+Dynamic weather icon changes according to weather status.
+It provides primary information like feels like temperature, humidity, wind speed, and 5-day forecast It will not accept empty input.
+It will give you an alert if the city name does not match with API data.
+A good UX/UI.